keephq/keep/README.md

         - key: source
           value: cloudwatch
     - type: manual
+    # run when incident get created, update or deleted
+    # You can use multiple events, but at least one is required
+    triggers:
+      - type: incident
+        events:
+          - created
+          - deleted
+    # run every 10 seconds
+    triggers:
+      - type: interval
+        value: 10

   # list of steps that can add context to your alert
   steps:
     - name: enrich-alert-with-more-data-from-a-database